 - In the north, Allied forces battled with the

 Siberia and pushed as far west as Lake Baikal.
 More

-fighting took place around the Caucasus in
+fighting took place around the Caucasus in the south.

-south of Archangel with the involvement of light naval
+River, south of Archangel with the involvement of light

 - On the 3rd, Austria-Hungary accepted an Allied

-in the Baltic under the command of Rear Adm Sir Walter Cowan
+Baltic under the command of Rear Adm Sir Walter Cowan

-were given the difficult task of protecting the
+were given the difficult task of protecting the Baltic

-against the Bolsheviks.
-Warships on both sides were
+the Bolsheviks.
+Warships on both sides were lost, some

 the recently arrived 'Cassandra' was mined off the Gulf

-bombard the Estonian port of Reval in
+modern destroyers bombard the Estonian port of Reval in

 the Gulf of Finland.
-Captured by a British squadron of light
+Captured by a British squadron of

-'Caradoc' and four destroyers, they were later handed
+destroyers, they were later handed over to the Estonian

 Far Eastern Waters - British